Beyond the Field-of-View: Enhancing Scene Visibility and Perception with Clip-Recurrent Transformer: Abstract

 \section{Abstract}

-Limited by hardware cost and system size, camera's Field-of-View (FoV) is not always satisfactory.
-However, from a spatio-temporal perspective, information beyond the camera’s physical FoV is off-the-shelf and can actually be obtained ``for free'' from the past.
-In this paper, we propose a novel task termed \emph{Beyond-FoV Estimation}, aiming to exploit past visual cues and bidirectional break through the physical FoV of a camera.
-We put forward a \emph{FlowLens} architecture to expand the FoV by achieving feature propagation explicitly by optical flow and implicitly by a novel clip-recurrent transformer, which has two appealing features: 1) FlowLens comprises a newly proposed Clip-Recurrent Hub with 3D-Decoupled Cross Attention (DDCA) to progressively process global information accumulated in the temporal dimension.
-2) A multi-branch Mix Fusion Feed Forward Network (MixF3N) is integrated to enhance the spatially-precise flow of local features.
-To foster training and evaluation, we establish \emph{KITTI360-EX}, a dataset for outer- and inner FoV expansion.
-Extensive experiments on both video inpainting and beyond-FoV estimation tasks show that FlowLens achieves state-of-the-art performance.
-Code will be made publicly available at \href{https://github.com/MasterHow/FlowLens}{FlowLens}.
+Vision sensors are widely applied in vehicles, robots, and roadside infrastructure.
+However, due to limitations in hardware cost and system size, camera Field-of-View (FoV) is often restricted and may not provide sufficient coverage.
+Nevertheless, from a spatiotemporal perspective, it is possible to obtain information beyond the camera's physical FoV from past video streams.
+In this paper, we propose the concept of online video inpainting for autonomous vehicles to expand the field of view, thereby enhancing scene visibility, perception, and system safety.
+To achieve this, we introduce the \emph{FlowLens} architecture, which explicitly employs optical flow and implicitly incorporates a novel clip-recurrent transformer for feature propagation.
+FlowLens offers two key features: 1) FlowLens includes a newly designed Clip-Recurrent Hub with 3D-Decoupled Cross Attention (DDCA) to progressively process global information accumulated over time.
+2) It integrates a multi-branch Mix Fusion Feed Forward Network (MixF3N) to enhance the precise spatial flow of local features.
+To facilitate training and evaluation, we derive the KITTI360 dataset with various FoV mask, which covers both outer- and inner FoV expansion scenarios.
+We also conduct both quantitative assessments and qualitative comparisons of beyond-FoV semantics and beyond-FoV object detection across different models.
+We illustrate that employing FlowLens to reconstruct unseen scenes even enhances perception within the field of view by providing reliable semantic context.
+Extensive experiments and user studies involving offline and online video inpainting, as well as beyond-FoV perception tasks, demonstrate that FlowLens achieves state-of-the-art performance.
+The source code and dataset are made publicly available at \url{https://github.com/MasterHow/FlowLens}.